 The kids are not forgotten, with food and drink suitable for them.
 The Amazing Drumming Monkeys ARE amazing, and Kids Kingdom (bordered by Sweet-As candy and Kid’s Paradise cupcakes) offered activities for youngsters.
 The roving performers added interest and intrigue.
 Just how do they walk around on those stilts?

 But like I said, it’s all done for this year.
-If you haven’t been before (or even if you have!), I would seriously recommend you mark your diary for February 2013, and make it happen.
+If you haven’t been before (or even if you have!)
+I would seriously recommend you mark your diary for February 2013, and make it happen.
 It’ll be worth it.
 The $20-00 adult, full-day entry fee (kids are free) is a good investment considering the entertainment provided.
 You can always take your camera along, or whip out your mobile phone, and try to win the Festivale Competition.

-information about the event, see their website or find Festivale on Facebook.
+Think Tasmania attended Festivale as guests of the organising committee.
+For more information about the event, see their website or find Festivale on Facebook.